zahraahmadi12/sql-sales-analysis/README.md

 # SQL Sales Analysis Project

-A hands-on SQL project built to demonstrate core data analyst skills using a realistic retail sales dataset.
+A SQL project built to demonstrate core data analyst skills using a realistic retail sales dataset.
 All queries run in **SQLite** — no server setup required.

 ---